-As I traversed the auto tour road at Oklahoma’s Sequoyah National Wildlife Refuge, I had a thrilling encounter with a Water Moccasin at the Sally Jones Causeway.
-This venomous snake was in the process of crossing the road, emerging from the water that bordered the south side of the road and making its way towards Sally Jones Lake to the north.
-Despite their fearsome reputation, Water Moccasins, also known as cottonmouths, are actually quite reclusive and will only attack humans if they feel threatened or provoked.
+As I traversed the auto tour road at Oklahoma’s Sequoyah National Wildlife Refuge yesterday, I had a thrilling encounter with one of the refuge’s most infamous residents – the Water Moccasin.
+This stout, venomous snake was in the process of slithering across the road, emerging from the murky waters that border the south side and making its way towards Sally Jones Lake on the north side.

 Water Moccasin In The Rocks